Make Your Dream Jacket With Us

 Currency

 Punjab is not just a state in the North of India.
 It is a living thing, with green-yellow farms often abundant in cotton and wool, vibrant weaves, and songs for all occasions.
 Guni Brar grew up in a strictly Punjabi household, soaked in the idea that we are sustained by things that grow out of the earth and must return our fortunes to it.
 Somewhere, her mother’s instinct for art and crafts must have rubbed off on her but she only discovered that years later, after spending 15 years in different parts of the world working in tech and finance.
 Personal circumstances brought her to London, where she continued to work in a big customer-facing corporation.
 Her trips to Punjab became few and far in between, but whenever she was home at her ancestral village in Punjab, she spent a lot of time interacting with women from the village.
-In time, she discovered that some long-held crafts belonging to the local community were dying a quick death.
-For example, handwoven Khes blankets ( characterized by traditional motifs such as geometric shapes, floral designs, and depictions of animals, reflecting the cultural heritage of Punjab) and phulkaris (heavily hand embroidered ceremonious cloth), which used to be an everyday sight in her childhood were nowhere to be found.
-Even small towns and villages were inundated with machine-made cheap cloth.
-Women had stored their pit looms in the far corners of their houses and forgotten about them.
-The situation was tragic and required immediate intervention.

 Today, the enterprise has grown and continues to attract house-wives from Guni’s ancestral village, Talwandi Sabo, as also from some neighboring villages.
 Master artisans have also attached themselves to the brand.
 Guni is the Creative Head and Designer whilst also managing sales and partnerships in London.
 She spends her time between London and India, researching, visiting remote artisan communities and working with our production partner in New Delhi.
 Her mother, Anupinder Brar, is the chief weave designer, investor and soon to be a weaver herself.
 She is so excited on a daily basis by the prospect of unraveling and recreating old complex weaves that she often forgets she is over 70, and needs to eat and rest at some point in the day.
 Without her, Loom & Things would still be just an idea.